Dow wraps up strongest three days since 1931

 Advancing issues outnumbered declining ones on the NYSE by a 5.15-to-1 ratio; on Nasdaq, a 3.71-to-1 ratio favored advancers.

-The S&P 500 posted no new 52-week highs and no new lows; the Nasdaq Composite recorded 4 new highs and 13 new lows.
+The S&P 500 posted no new 52-week highs and no new lows; the Nasdaq Composite recorded four new highs and 13 new lows.

 Volume on U.S. exchanges was 15.0 billion shares, compared with the 16.2 billion-share average for the full session over the last 20 trading days.

-(Reporting by Noel Randewich, additional reporting by Uday Sampath and Medha Singh in Bengaluru, and Ross Kerber in New York; Editing by Bernadette Baum, Richard Chang and Dan Grebler)
+(Reporting by Noel Randewich additional reporting by Uday Sampath and Medha Singh in Bengaluru, and Ross Kerber in New York; Editing by Dan Grebler and Leslie Adler)

 ((noel.randewich@tr.com; Twitter handle: @randewich (415) 677 2542; Reuters Messaging: noel.randewich.thomsonreuters.com@reuters.net))